Amanda Guyer

 About

 Developmental psychologist Amanda Guyer is a professor in the Human Development and Family Studies Unit of the Department of Human Ecology.
 She has expertise in the biological, cognitive and social-emotional aspects of human development during adolescence — notably, the behavioral and neural processes that may underlie the way that adolescents think and feel and increase risk for mental health problems.
 She is a fellow of the Association for Psychological Science, and serves as an associate editor at the journals Developmental Psychology and Emotion.
-She is affiliated with the UC Davis Center for Poverty and Inequality Research.
+She is affiliated with the UC Davis Center for Poverty and Inequality Research and the Center for Neuroscience.

 Research Focus